Herodian (Herodium) Fortress

 14. Today, all that’s left of Herod’s kingdom and glory are ancient ruins.

-15. The Herodian has been used for defense and religious purposes after the time of Herod to the present.
+16. The Herodian has been used for defense and religious purposes from the time of Herod and Pilate to the present.

 Places of Interest